-- i.
-Application / switch-in request is received before the applicable cut-off time. - ii.
-Funds for the entire amount of subscription / purchase as per the application / switch-in request are credited to the bank account of the respective Scheme(s) before the cut-off time. - iii.
-The funds are available for utilization before the cut-off time without availing any credit facility whether intra-day or otherwise, by the respective Scheme(s). - iv.
-In case of switch transactions from one scheme to another scheme, the allocation shall be in line with the redemption payout.
+- a) For all valid applications of investment amount the application is received before the applicable cut-off time; - b) For all valid applications of investment amount - i.
+The application is received before the applicable cut-off time, - ii.
+Funds for the entire amount of subscription / purchase as per the application / switch-in request are credited to the bank account of the Scheme before the cut-off time, - iii.
+The funds are available for utilisation before the cut-off time without availing any credit facility whether intra-day or otherwise, by the Scheme.